Paul Ré: Biography

+Ré has also composed music.
+His 50-minute recording, Compositions for Classical Guitar, included an introduction to his traveling exhibit.
+It was reviewed in the summer 1986 issue of THE LOG OF THE BRIDGETENDER of the American Council of the Blind by editor Sue Tullos.
+(Tullos, Sue, 1986) During his career, Paul's work was documented in Contemporary Graphic Artists, Volume 3 (1988), a reference publication edited by Maurice Horn and published by Gale Research.
+The volume included a biographical profile of Re together with information on his artistic activities, publications, and selected examples of his work.
+Horn, Maurice, ed.
+Contemporary Graphic Artists.
+Vol. 3.
+Detroit, Michigan: Gale Research, 1988, pp. 183–188 Paul showed an early interest in science and physics.
+He won first place in physics and NASA awards at the International Science Fair for two separate projects.

 Paul Bartlett Ré Peace Prize

-Extending Paul Ré's work of promoting "harmony in the world", the bi-annual Paul Bartlett Ré Peace Prize has been established at the University of New Mexico.
-Managed by the UNM Foundation, the bi-annual prize award is given to a UNM student, faculty, staff person, retiree, volunteer or alumnus who has demonstrated notable achievements in promoting world peace and understanding.
-From 2007–2024, 43 individuals and organizations have been honored.
-Videos of the 2020 and 2022 Paul Bartlett Ré Peace Prize Reception feature presentations by Paul Ré, the Selection Committee and the awardees.
-These 2 hour and 20 minute programs can be seen on Utube.
-The 1 hour and 36 minute 2024 Paul Bartlett Ré Peace Prize Virtual Reception can be viewed on Utube.
+The biannual Paul Bartlett Ré Peace Prize was established at the University of New Mexico with the stated intent of continuing Ré's work of promoting "harmony in the world".
+Managed by the UNM Foundation, the award is given to a UNM person who has demonstrated notable achievements in promoting world peace and understanding.
+From 2007 to 2026, 47 individuals and organizations have been honored in four categories: the main award, lifetime achievement, career achievement, and emerging promoter of peace.
+Videos of the 2020 and 2022 Paul Bartlett Ré Peace Prize Reception feature presentations by Paul Ré, the Selection Committee, and the awardees.
+These 2-hour-and-20-minute programs can be seen on YouTube.
+The 1 hour and 36 minute The 2024 Paul Bartlett Ré Peace Prize Virtual Reception can be viewed on YouTube.
 The website of the 2024 winner, Katie Stone of The Children's Hour, can be seen here.
 Wesleyan University Press wrote this about Gerald Vizenor, recipient of the 2020 Paul Bartlett Ré Peace Prize Lifetime Achievement Award.